exonum/exonum-doc/src/glossary.md

 by the root of their [Merkle tree](#merkle-tree), is used for communication with [light clients](#light-client).

+Besides transactions, applying a block to the blockchain state comprises executing [hooks](#service-hook) for the currently active services.

 ## Blockchain

 A [distributed ledger](#distributed-ledger), which uses